hopppe/travel-split2/travel split/ViewModels/ViewModels_README.md

 # ViewModels Organization

-This directory contains the ViewModels for the Travel Split app, split into smaller, more focused files for better maintainability.
+This directory contains the ViewModels for the Free Split app, split into smaller, more focused files for better maintainability.

 ## Core Files